luketn/mongodb-intro-workshop/part-3-data-modelling/README.md

 Relational databases use a Tabular approach to storing data.
 Entities are created as Rows.
 An indexed list of Rows is a Table.
 Tables are logically grouped into Databases.
 Within tables information about the entities are organised into Columns.
 Relationships between entities are defined using special foreign key Columns.

 MongoDB uses a Document approach to storing data.
 Entities (and sometimes their aggregated child Entities) are stored as hierarchical Documents.
-An indexed list of Documents is a Collection are grouped into databases.
+An indexed list of Documents is a Collection.
+Collections are grouped into databases.
 Within documents information about the entities are organised as fields.
 Relationships between entities can be defined in one of two ways:
 1. Embed: embed the child entity as a sub-document
 ```json
 {